j2 Global Inc at JPMorgan Global High Yield & Leveraged Finance

-Great.
-Thank you very much and thanks, everybody.
-It's been a long day.
-So I'm going to take you through some slides, hopefully, fairly quickly, so that we've got an opportunity for Tom and others in the room to ask questions.

-We are a 2-time issuer in the high-yield market, but not a very frequent issuer, so I would suspect we're going to not be as well-known as some other companies.
-So I will run through about 15 to 20 slides, hopefully, very quickly.
-We are reaffirming our annual guidance we just gave about 2 weeks ago in the context of our Q4
+Thank you, Tom, and it's a real pleasure to be here.
+So as Tom mentioned, my name is Alan Steier.
+I'm the Vice President of Corporate Finance for J2 Global.
+I've been at the company for just over 2 years.
+One of my roles -- or one of my primary roles and responsibilities is, as the title implies, optimizing our capital

-j2 Global Inc at JPMorgan Global High Yield & Leveraged Finance Conference Transcript
+j2 Global Inc at JPMorgan Global High Yield & Leveraged Finance Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis